Parents - Is your child too sick for school?

 - There is no diarrhea for 24 hours

 - Conjunctivitis or pink eye has been treated for 24 hours

 - A skin rash has been treated for 24 hours

-- There is no active case of lice or nits
+- There is no active case of lice

 - There is a slight headache that has not been caused by an injury or fever